fleetdm/fleet/docs/REST API/rest-api.md

 ### Get available App Store apps

 Returns the list of App Store (VPP) apps purchased in Apple Business Manager.
+Apps that are already added to a team won't be returned.

 `GET /api/v1/fleet/software/app_store_apps`